pgailinas/videoqa-representation-comparison/docs/index.md

 The central objective is to determine whether video representations learned through self-supervised training on unlabeled video data preserve sufficient semantic and temporal information to support downstream VideoQA tasks.
 Rather than training a new VideoQA model from scratch, the project focuses on learning compact video representations and evaluating their effectiveness using a fixed VideoQA inference model.

-The study compares a baseline VideoQA workflow using original video evidence with an autoencoder-based workflow using reconstructed video evidence.
-By holding the VideoQA model constant and varying only the representation-learning stage, the project evaluates how representation compression affects downstream reasoning performance.
+The study compares baseline VideoQA performance using original video evidence with multiple autoencoder-based workflows using reconstructed video evidence.
+By holding the VideoQA model constant and varying evidence preparation and representation-learning strategies, the project evaluates how evidence generation, representation compression, and reconstruction quality affect downstream reasoning performance.

 Experiments are conducted using a two-stage methodology consisting of development-subset experimentation followed by full-dataset evaluation.
 The repository provides a reproducible notebook-driven research environment for investigating self-supervised representation learning, video compression, multimodal reasoning, and downstream VideoQA performance.